 Protecting Your Investment

 Ideally, when you want to escape the problems and stress of life, you go home.
-Unfortunately, a home that shows signs of construction defects is a source of significant additional stress for the homeowners from which there is little escape.
+Unfortunately, a home that shows signs of damages from construction defects is a source of significant additional stress for the homeowners from which there is little escape.
 At the Law Offices of Murray & Damschen, P.C., we understand how important your home is to you.
 If you suspect that your home was built or designed negligently or with defective materials, call Murray & Damschen, P.C., today for a free assessment of your case.

 Even if you are not the original purchaser of your home, you may have rights to pursue a claim against the builder of the home for construction defects.
 You may also have legal claims against others who may be responsible for your home's problems, such as subcontractors, engineers and material suppliers.